Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 return variation ? <NewCheckoutPage /> : <OldCheckoutPage />
 ```

-Note that the `getAssignment` methods in Eppo are deterministic, meaning that they will always return the same variant for a given subject (e.g., user) throughout the experiment.
+Note that the `get<Type>Assignment` methods in Eppo are deterministic, meaning that they will always return the same variant for a given subject (e.g., user) throughout the experiment.

 ### 7. Turn on the flag to start splitting traffic